christinegp/docs/howto/manage_rewards.md

 ## <a name="find"></a>Finding a Reward
-* Search for an offer by keying in the relevant search field
+* Search for a reward by keying in the relevant search field
 * Labels, Names, Assignees' Names, Assignees' Public Names, or Tag Names could be searched via the relevant field
 * Further categorisation of the search results could be done by changing the *Status*, *Effectivity*, and *Date* fields